 Thomas Jefferson came of age in a confusion of currency.
 The gold and silver of many kingdoms filled the gap created by a chronic scarcity of British coins in the American colonies.
-Jefferson's Memorandum Books reveal that he loaded friends bound for England with precious metal of all shapes and nationalities.
-In 1769 he handed Matthew Maury, seeking books for Jefferson and ordination for himself in London, three gold Portuguese half johannes (joes), two gold German ducats, and a silver coffeepot, weighing twenty-two ounces.
-A year later, one of Jefferson's most troublesome legal clients finally paid him in a motley mixture of silver and gold -- half joes and moidores from Portugal, doubloons and pistoles from Spain, and 308 English half crowns.
+Jefferson's memorandum books reveal that he loaded friends bound for England with precious metal of all shapes and nationalities.
+In 1769 he handed Matthew Maury, seeking books for Jefferson and ordination for himself in London, three gold Portuguese half johannes (joes), two gold German ducats, and a silver coffee pot, weighing twenty-two ounces.1 A year later, one of Jefferson's most troublesome legal clients finally paid him in a motley mixture of silver and gold — half joes and moidores from Portugal, doubloons and pistoles from Spain, and 308 English half crowns.2

 Jefferson was one of the earliest Americans to consider a decimal currency.
 He gave it, in 1784, its most articulate and persuasive expression in his "Notes on Coinage."
 Congress, convinced by these arguments, adopted it with little dissent.
 It was eventually implemented because of the agreement of major figures in the U.S. government with the basic principles of Jefferson's argument.
 Jefferson also became part of the realization of the system through his involvement with the establishment and first years of the U.S. Mint.

 1784.
-Jefferson wrote "Notes on the establishment of a Money Unit, and of a Coinage for the United States," advocating the Spanish dollar as the basic unit, divided decimally.
+Jefferson wrote "Notes on the establishment of a Money Unit, and of a Coinage for the United States," advocating the Spanish dollar as the basic unit, divided decimally.8

 1786.
-Probably in December, Jefferson, along with James Watt, Matthew Boulton, and Ferdinand Grand, witnessed at the Hotel de la Monnaie, Paris, the new coining process of Jean Pierre Droz (1746-1823).
+Probably in December, Jefferson, along with James Watt, Matthew Boulton, and Ferdinand Grand, witnessed at the H√¥tel de la Monnaie, in Paris, the new coining process of Jean Pierre Droz (1746-1823).
 Grand obtained for Jefferson two sample coins and Jefferson sent these to Congress with David Salisbury Franks.
-Jefferson was unsuccessful in his later efforts to secure Droz and his method for the fledgling U.S. mint.
+Jefferson was unsuccessful in his later efforts to secure Droz and his method for the fledgling U.S. mint.11

 1790.
-On July 4, he drafted his final report on Weights and Measures as part of his hope that the unit of money would be an integral part of a decimalized system of weights and measures.
+On July 4, Jefferson drafted his final report on Weights and Measures as part of his hope that the unit of money would be an integral part of a decimalized system of weights and measures.13

 April 1792.
 The U.S. Mint was established.